jaiswalism/ThriftWise/README.md

 - **Calendar Date Picker**: Use a calendar to select the expense date instead of typing it manually.
 - **Sort Expenses**: Sort expenses based on categories.
 - **Expense Summary**: View a summary of total expenses in each category.
-- **Expense Graph**: Visualize expenses in a pie chart for better insights into spending patterns.
+- **Expense Graph**: Visualize expenses in a pie chart or bar chart for better insights into spending patterns.
+- **Date Range Filtering**: View transactions within a specific date range by selecting start and end dates.

 ## Technologies Used

 - **Java Swing**: For the graphical user interface.
 - **FlatLaf**: A modern, sleek look and feel for the application.
 - **SQLite**: Lightweight database for storing expenses.
-- **JFreeChart**: For generating the expense summary pie chart.
+- **JFreeChart**: For generating the expense summary pie chart and bar chart.
+- **JDateChooser**: For selecting date ranges.

 ## Future Developments